- Curated monthly experiences

 Longans start green and ripen to beige-yellow or brown color.
 When all the green is gone from fruit, test to make sure the outer shell is dry and brittle.
 If so, they're ripe and ready to eat!

 The first way is to eat a longan is to gently bite the outer shell, just enough to crack it.
 Then you can peel it away and pop the whole fruit in your mouth, making sure to spit out the seed.

 If you want to use longans in a fruit salad or as a snack for your children, you can use your fingernail or the tip of the knife to dig next to stem and peel the shell away.
 Cut the fruit in half and discard the seed.

 We recommend removing the seeds prior to serving longans.

 Where Do Longans Grow

-In the U.S. you can also find them in Hawaii, Florida, and in California at Good Land Organics.
+In the U.S. you can also find them in Hawaii, Florida, Nevada, Texas, Georgia, Arizona and California.